 Namibia’s call for Public-Private-Partnership potential

-“Through PPP’s we can leverage private sector finances to meet the development needs of our economy,” said Deputy Finance Minister Natangue Ithete last November at a PPP conference held in the capital city Windhoek.
-“Public funds freed thanks to private investments in conducive infrastructure sectors, are then available to toward other priority areas on our development agenda,” The PPP policy is intended to apply to central government and regional and local Namibian authorities.
-And will also apply to state-owned enterprises (SOE’s) via their line Ministries.
+"Through PPPs we can leverage private-sector finances to meet the development needs of our economy," said Natangue Ithete, deputy finance minister, at a conference in Windhoek last November.
+"Public funds freed by private investments in infrastructure sectors are then available for other priority areas on our development agenda."

-The current National Development Plan (NDP4) and the Harambee Prosperity Plan both emphasise the importance of the PPP framework in ensuring the delivery of infrastructure in the country.
-With Ministry of Finance as the key implementer of the PPP policy and the PPP Committee having an oversight role in the preparation, procurement and contract awarding of PPP projects.
-The PPP Unit serving as the secretariat for the PPP Committee.
-Who will scrutinise and vetting the feasibility of projects and the procurement processes.
-The Committee handles review and approval at key stages in a PPP projects life cycle and is the ultimate arbiter in the various stages up to final awarding of a project.
+Both the current National Development Plan and the Harambee Prosperity Plan emphasise the importance of the PPP framework in delivering infrastructure.
+The Ministry of Finance is the key implementer, while the PPP Committee provides oversight in preparation, procurement and contract awarding.
+The PPP Unit serves as the committee's secretariat, scrutinising the feasibility of projects and procurement processes.
+The committee reviews and approves projects at key stages throughout their life cycle.

-Whilst the forms of PPP arrangements envisaged are also diverse, including; service contracts, lease contracts, and build-lease-transfer (BLT), or build-own-lease-transfer (BOLT) contracts amongst an entire alphabet soup of other PPP acronyms.
-Whilst the public PPP policy is also expected to dovetail with the New Equitable Economic Empowerment Framework (NEEEF).
+The forms of PPP arrangements envisaged are diverse: service contracts, lease contracts, build-lease-transfer (BLT) and build-own-lease-transfer (BOLT) contracts, among others.
+The PPP policy is also expected to align with the New Equitable Economic Empowerment Framework.

-The PPP Directorate has also had several consultations over the last year with Ministries, public enterprises, and other stakeholders to increase capacity building and inform them about PPP policy and structured training programs focussed on public officials.
-And it is envisaged that the PPP unit will to divisions run by deputy directors, “The ultimate aim of the public-private partnership policy is to bring a flow of credible well prepared PPP projects to the market to enhance Namibia’s development” said Saurabh Suneja Director - Public-Private Partnerships at the Ministry of Finance, Namibia.
+Over the past year the PPP Directorate has held consultations with ministries, public enterprises and other stakeholders to build capacity and provide training for public officials.
+The unit is set to expand to multiple divisions run by deputy directors.
+"The ultimate aim of the public-private partnership policy is to bring a flow of credible, well-prepared PPP projects to market to enhance Namibia's development," said Saurabh Suneja, director of public-private partnerships at the Ministry of Finance.

 Comments